Mortichar/semi-modify-game-speed/README.md

 # This is Scripting Engine for Melvor Idle v0.3.7.

+v0.3.7 has a script for the Case of Fortune event and a few other improvements.

 Thanks for waiting, everyone! v0.3.6 is a fairly massive update to the code itself, but comes with some great new features!

 Huge thanks to DanielRX for contributing a ton of work to the extension!
 You can find his fork of this project [here.](https://gitlab.com/DanielRX/SEMI)